-We estimate that we will receive net proceeds from the sale of this offering of approximately \$112.4 million, based on an assumed initial public offering price of \$17.00 per share, the midpoint of the range set forth on the cover of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering costs payable by us.
-Each \$1.00 increase or decrease in the assumed initial public offering price would increase or decrease, as applicable, the net proceeds to us by approximately \$6.8 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering costs payable by us.
+We estimate that we will receive net proceeds from the sale of this offering of approximately \$146.0 million, based on an initial public offering price of \$19.00 per share, after deducting the underwriting discounts and commissions and estimated offering costs payable by us.
 We will not receive any proceeds from any shares sold by the selling stockholders.